Sometimes we long for what is past, or long to connect to past experiences of love. This can arise in the form of sugar nostalgia.

 You heal a sugar compulsion by softening the heart, building emotional tolerance, by feeling cravings more, not less; through emotional honesty, and by healing the inner dynamics that drive the impulse to binge on sugar in the first place.

-If you’d like to learn more, I invite you to join me for my 30 day sugar detox program, The 30 Day Lift.
-In this gentle, compassion based program, you’ll get 30 days of audio coaching to transition into a low or no sugar diet and bonus recordings of Q&A classes.
+If you’d like to learn more, I invite you to join me for my course, Emerge: Create a New Habit.
+In this gentle, compassion based program, you’ll get 30 days of audio coaching to transform your relationship with sugar.